 Missouri Statutes of Limitations

-The state of Missouri has certain rules when it comes to how long the government has to charge someone with a crime.
-This is known as the statute of limitations.
+The state of Missouri has specific rules when it comes to how long the government can take to charge someone with a crime.
+This time frame is known as the statute of limitations.

 It is very important to understand which crimes carry statutes of limitations and how they can affect you or a loved one.
-Twibellpierson criminal defense attorney will help to explain all of the intricacies in great detail.
+One of our top-notch Twibellpierson criminal defense attorneys will help to explain all of the intricacies of statutes of limitations in great detail.

-Are there crimes that don’t have a statute of limitations?
+Are there crimes that do not have a statute of limitations?

-Yes.
-Any crime that is classified as a Class A Felony in Missouri can be charged at any time, no matter how much time has passed since the crime was committed.
+Yes, there are crimes that do not have a statute of limitations.
+These types of crimes are Class A felonies.
+ANY crime that is classified as a Class A Felony in Missouri does not have a statute of limitations.
+If you commit one of these crimes, you can be charged at any time, no matter how much time has passed since the crime was actually committed.
 The Missouri Class A felonies are:

-- Abandonment of Child – 1st Degree – Death of Child
+- Abandonment of a Child – 1st Degree – Death of Child

-- Abandonment of Child – 2nd Degree – Death of Child
+- Abandonment of a Child – 2nd Degree – Death of Child

-- Abuse or Neglect of a Child – Less Than14 Years of Age and Sexual Abuse/Exploitation
+- Abuse or Neglect of a Child – Less Than 14 Years of Age with Sexual Abuse or Exploitation

 - Abuse or Neglect of a Child – Resulting in Death Under Sec.
 568.060.5(2)